LynNor1/PaintByNumber_OCR/README.md

 - tessdata (contains the English training data you need, though I used the training data installed by homebrew)
 - test

-The Tess4J folder is configured as a NetBeans project!
+The Tess4J folder is configured as a NetBeans project.
 In NetBeans, you can load the Tess4J folder as a project.
 In theory, you should be able to run the JUnit tests by right-clicking on the project icon and select "Test...".
-However, I could not get this to run on either my Mac or my PC, even when I added (for my PC) `-Dtest-sys-prop.java.library.path=lib/win32-x86-64` and `-Djava.library.path=lib/win32-x86-64` to the "Run" "VM Options:" in the Project Properties.
+However, I could not get this to run on either my Mac or my PC, even when I added `-Dtest-sys-prop.java.library.path=lib/win32-x86-64` and `-Djava.library.path=lib/win32-x86-64` to the "Run" "VM Options:" in the Project Properties.
+(Example is for the PC).
+I also tried using the full path to the library folder and that also did not work.

+However on my Mac, I was able to get Tess4J and Tesseract to work without having to set up the java.library.path on the JVM command line.
 Somehow by using homebrew on my Mac, my system can automatically find the libtesseract.dylib without my needing to set the VM Options.
 However, it cannot find the .dylib when I try to run the JUnit tests on my Mac.
+I may have to do something similar on my PC to get this to work (i.e. install Tesseract separately and set the system path to find it automatically).

+## Tesseract Example in Java / NetBeans
-Here is a quick example of how to use Tesseract OCR in Java:
+Here is a quick example of how to use Tesseract OCR in Java.
+You can create this sample program within the Tess4J Netbeans project and see if it will run.

 ```
 package sample_program;